Discrimination and harassment

 You have a right to:

-- work and study in an environment free from discrimination and sexual harassment
+- work and study in an environment free from discrimination and sexual harm

 - be respected and valued at Deakin regardless of your personal characteristics or background